 The decking was tricky as the original design called for concrete slab stepping stones throughout the grass area by the pool and into the deck.
 However, the deck also had to be low lying and at the height of the pool and grass.
 We went straight to ipe deck boards for its durability and weathering effect and Accoya as structural timber for its ability to last below grade.

 We used all stainless steel fasteners to lay the Accoya sub frame and then used a hidden deck fastener and pre-grooved ipe decking above the Accoya.
-There were four large radius stepping stones as well as the back end of the structure that also had to be template and routed into the deck Later however, there was a design change that required the deck to be pulled up and relayed without the stepping stones.
+There were four large radius stepping stones as well as the back end of the structure that also had to be templated and routed into the deck.
+Later however, there was a design change that required the deck to be pulled up and relayed without the stepping stones.
 We had a lot of fun because of the different challenges this project gave us.

 Bells & Whistles: